“Inspiring – Nuturing – Caring”

 - What should I do if things go wrong?

 For any concern you may have in relation to your child, your first contact should be with your child’s class teacher.
-If they are unable to solve the issue for you, please make an appointment to speak to the Headteacher.
+If they are unable to solve the issue for you, please make an appointment to speak to the Head of School.

 An impartial source of advice and support is available to parents through the Parent Partnership.